I created this thread, to collect and debunk all the FUD and wrong information around EOS

 Misinformation: EOS is controlled by block.one

-Truth: block.one is “only” a community member with less than 10% of EOS tokens.
-They have a big weight, but can’t control EOS.
+Truth: block.one is “only” one community member with less than 10% of EOS tokens today.
+They have a big weight to vote for the miners or validators, called Block Producers in EOS (10%), but can’t control EOS.
 Its true, that they develop the EOSIO protocol, which is used on the EOS mainnet.
 So one could argue, that they control EOS through the protocol development.
 But the protocol is opensource.
 If the EOS community decide to copy the protocol and develop it further in another direction, this would be possible.
 There are as well enough smart developers in the EOS community who could take over, if EOS token holders no more agree to the development process of block.one.
 This is why block.one is in regularly contact with Block Producers and EOS token holders to find consensus.

 Here is a very good article about block.one and the relationship to EOS:

 Misinformation: inactive accounts loose their tokens after 3 years

 Truth: This is not true.
 This article was only in drafts of the initial EOS Constitution and didn’t make it to the final cut.
 Either way, it doesn’t matter now because the EOS Constitution is obsolete and was voted out completely by the BPs.

 Misinformation: block.one, Dan or Brendan are scamming people, the ICO was a money grab or the newest one there was wash trading and the ICO was a shady “pump scheme”